-- We will inform the patient and family members about diagnoses, therapeutic plans, goals and risks associated with care and consistently involve them in decisions regarding the patient's care. - We will not discriminate patients against admission, transfer, or discharge based on their age, sex, color, race, national origin and/or disability.
+- We strive to treat all patients, family members, visitors, and employees with dignity, respect and courtesy. - We will inform the patient and family members about diagnoses, therapeutic plans, goals and risks associated with care and consistently involve them in decisions regarding the patient's care. - We will not discriminate patients against admission, transfer, or discharge based on their age, sex, color, race, national origin and/or disability.
 In addition, we will make every attempt to accommodate their cultural and religious background in the planning of care. - We pledge to always provide care within the scope of our practice and according to standards of care. - We will not misrepresent our capabilities to the public.
 Our marketing materials will accurately reflect the services available, level of licensure and accreditation. - We will adhere to fair billing practices.
 Patients or third party payers shall only be billed for services actually provided.
 All billing will be itemized and include dates of services.
 The hospital follows a formal process to review questions about charges expeditiously. - We recognize that conflict may arise in the context of providing care, and will seek to resolve conflicts, regardless of the personnel involved, in a fair and objective manner by utilizing appropriate resources.